On the quantum computational complexity of classical linear dynamics with geometrically local interactions

 Recent work by Babbush et al. partially solved this problem~\cite{babbush2023exponential}.
 They proposed a quantum algorithm that can simulate the classical dynamics of exponentially many coupled oscillators, e.g., masses coupled by springs, in polynomial time.
 They introduced the reduction from Newton's equation to Schr\"{o}dinger equation and then showed that the Schr\"{o}dinger equation can be solved efficiently using Hamiltonian simulation algorithm under appropriate conditions such as the sparsity of interactions.
+This algorithm also relies on efficient initial state preparation and provides access only to quantities that can be efficiently extracted from the final quantum state.
 They also showed that such classical dynamics can simulate universal quantum computation, that is, a certain problem obtained from that dynamics is BQP-complete.
 This means that the dynamics cannot be simulated efficiently on classical computers under the assumption of $\mathrm{BQP}\neq \mathrm{BPP}$.
 The essential part for showing BQP-completeness is that they allow long-range interactions between masses.
 However, many classical systems which appear in the real world have only geometrically local interactions.
 For example, the equations obtained by discretizing partial differential equations of fluid dynamics~\cite{bharadwaj2020quantum} or plasma dynamics~\cite{dodin2021applications}, e.g., the wave equation~\cite{costa2019quantum}, can be regarded as classical systems with spatially local interactions.
 Thus it is important to analyze the computational complexity of simulating the dynamics of such geometrically local classical systems on quantum computers.